 Services must be provided by doctors, clinical psychologists, clinical social workers, clinical nurse specialists, nurse practitioners, or physician assistants.
 Medicare will pay for services only if they are provided by a mental health professional who accepts Medicare payments, so check with your health professional before you receive services.

 Medicare also covers inpatient care at a general or psychiatric hospital.
-For information on Medicare's hospital coverage, click here.
-Unlike with non-mental health services, Medicare puts a cap on coverage for inpatient psychiatric care.
-Medicare only pays for up to 190 days of inpatient psychatric hospital services in a lifetime.
+Unlike non-mental health services, Medicare puts a cap on coverage for inpatient psychiatric care.
+Medicare only pays for up to 190 days of inpatient psychiatric hospital services in a lifetime.
+Learn more about Medicare's hospital coverage.